stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

    Specifying the compute capability can simplify your `--constraint` list because some GPU models have the same compute capability, as seen in the table below.
-It also addresses the central problem we are working around, since you can directly limit your SLURM job to the GPUs which statisfy the 8.x or higher requirement.
+It also addresses the central problem we are working around, since you can directly limit your SLURM job to the GPUs which satisfy the 8.x or higher requirement.

     | GPU Model | Compute Capability |